mandar-damle/HDM-documentation/pages/01.HDM Documentation/01.introduction/default.md

 ![alt_text](images/image8.png?classes=content-img "image_tooltip")

-## HDM Deployment for VMware Cloud Service for IBM and VMware Cloud Foundation
+## HDM Deployment for VMware Cloud Service for IBM, VCD and VCS

 1. **PrimaryIO Plug-in: **Installed and registered on VMware vCenter for HDM management.
 2. **PrimaryIO Manager:** The main controlling appliance that controls and orchestrates the entire system.